ujjavaldesai07/spring-boot-react-ecommerce-app/README.md

       docker images -a | grep -E "ecommerce|none" | awk '{print $3}' | xargs docker rmi -f
    ```

+**Payment Service Test Details:**

+Credit card no.: 4242 4242 4242 4242
+Expiry: Any future date
+CVV: Any 3-digit number

 **Steps to deploy on Heroku using docker-compose:**

 1. create heroku.yml as docker-compose.yml is not invoked on Heroku.